How do you know when it's time to contact a logo design

 Hey, I know what you’re thinking.
 You’re probably thinking something to the tune of, “I do not have to keep up with the latest and greatest.
 My service alone sets me apart.”

 Let me reassure you that your business is better than that and it has stood the test of time.
 We know that you’ve got other fish to fry.
 We understand that you might think you’re not gonna change since your logo has served you well and your business is doing just fine.

 Well, sad to say it, but these days, consumers do care about appearance, and, just like there are fashion trends, there are logo and design trends.
 From the late ’90s to early 2000s, we saw a very intricate, swooshy design trend.
 Maybe your logo is representative of this period.
 Currently, newer logos are more simplistic, clean and modern.

-That’s right, those young ones, the ones wearing skinny jeans, suggesting you update your brand image might just be a solid representation of your next crop of customers.
-And let me tell you, they care waaayyyy more concerned about appearance than you ever were or ever will be.
+That's right, those young ones, the ones wearing skinny jeans, suggesting you update your brand image might just be a solid representation of your next crop of customers.
+And let me tell you, they are more concerned about appearance than you ever were.

 If you’re happy with your customer base, and you don’t want to expand to reach new people, then you are probably are okay to keep your logo the same.